DenisPn/Solvinery/README.md

 An image viewed here may at any point be downloaded, at which point it will be added to the user's image list.

 #### Image Creation
+- #### Zimpl code
+In image is initially made from parsed zimpl code.
+As of now we do not support parsing the full score of zimpl's syntax, thus you must adhere to the following rules:
+Only "primitive" sets and parameters will be parsed and available in the image.
+Sets that won't be parsed include: sets with more the one layer deep recursive tuples, indexed sets, indexed parameters, and any of their derivatives.
+As a general rule of thumb, if you try to break our parser, you'll probably succeed in doing so — so try to keep the syntax simple.
+Most of zimpl's complex data structures may be defined in a simpler way with multiple sets.
+- #### Image definition
 THe most important part of an image is its variables — these are the actual topics displayed in the solution.
 Each variable may be selected, where unselected variables are not displayed in the solution, have an alias, overriding its original name,